Business Valuation and Divorce – Tis The Season

 Privately held companies are different from public companies in various ways.
 One of the most obvious ways is that there is no ready market for a privately held business stock.
 As an owner, the time to liquidate shares isn’t measured in minutes but often in months or years.
 This is especially true for minority interests – who wants to own a small piece of a highly illiquid asset?
 To account for this time-to-liquidity, appraisers often apply a Discount for Lack of Marketability (“DLOM”).

-These two concepts come into play based on the standard of value applied as discussed above.
+These two concepts come into play based on the standard of value applied, as discussed above.
 With a combined discount often approaching 40%, it’s clear that this is a critical area of consideration.

 Double Dipping

 The appraiser will commonly “normalize” salary to a market rate for the role to account for this.
-In doing so, the value of the business will, in turn, increase as we are now looking at a more accurate, albeit it increased, level of profitability.
+In doing so, the value of the business will, in turn, increase as we are now looking at a more accurate, albeit increased, level of profitability.
 On the other hand, the salary used for calculation should be the “adjusted” salary – not the actual.
 Where support is based on the existing higher wage, the recipient would benefit from the higher entity asset value and the higher income stream (hence, double-dipping).

-What is collaborative divorce?
+What is Collaborative Divorce?

 In a collaborative environment, parties can agree to retain an expert jointly.
 The valuator is then charged with “pitching it across the center of the plate.”
 By having a single expert working on behalf of both parties, the expert can help educate everyone on the various issues related to the valuation without the appearance of a “hired gun” mentality.